-Scholarships can be a great way to lessen the number of student loans you may ultimately need to borrow.
+Scholarships can be a great way to lessen the number of student loans you need to borrow.
 Though there are thousands of scholarships available, knowing how to find scholarships is no simple task.

 If you’re a prospective or current student looking to minimize your out-of-pocket cost, knowing how to find scholarships for college becomes clearer when you learn where to look.
 Many scholarships are within reach of the resources you already have access to, so use some of these tips to start your search.